NevTheDev0/JamBuster/README.md

 ### Data Collection:
 I collected data only on roads that personally affected me.
 Using TomTom's API I was able to pull traffic data — things like current speed, free flow speed, and confidence levels.
 I then wrote a logger script that would log traffic data every 5 minutes in a loop that ran for 1000 iterations.
 I usually stopped logging data usually around 10-11PM since the traffic data during that timeframe wasn't really useful.
 Plus its when I usually call it a night anyway.
 ### Model Training and Model Selection:
 For the early version I decided to keep it short and simple, I used a RandomForestClassifier, a tree ensemble algorithm from the Sklearn library.
-I would first preprocess the data adding features that I deemed viable, I also hot encoded categorical data(*ahem roads ahem*), I would also define the target y.
+I would first preprocess the data adding features that I deemed viable, I also hot encoded categorical data(*ahem roads ahem*), I would then also define the target y.
 I'd then split the preprocessed data into a training set and test set(80% for training for set, 20% for the test set - you know, the usual stuff).
 Lastly I would train the model on the training set, validate the prediction through the test set and record back the metrics, using F1 score.
 Right now RandomForestClassfier from Sklearn is all I currently need but I am eyeing XGBOOST due to it having better performance and accuracy during model training, defintely trying that algorithm that in the future.

 ## Changelog

 - **2025-05-31**: Added the README for this project, still collecting data, moved some journal notes to this README
-- **2025-06-03**: Added the model, model training notebook, logger, preprocessed data, unprocessed data, and the data preprocessor
+- **2025-06-03**: Added, model training notebook, preprocessed data, unprocessed data, and the data preprocessor
 - **2025-06-04**: Forgot to commit the folders and files above, actually commited them this time(My bad lol)
+- **2025-06-05**: Updated this README to include how to run the model locally, also added traffic_logger.py, will upload more necessary files soon